 - July 8: Mr. Turner (R)

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library.

 All our book discussions are open to all readers and no advance registration is required.
 New participants are always welcome.
 To see a list of upcoming book club meeting dates and book titles, check out our Book Clubs page.
 Copies of current titles are available for pickup at the Main Library checkout desk.

 This discussion group meets one Friday per month at 10:00 a.m. and focuses on world literature.
 On Friday, July 10, we will discuss Lucky Us by Amy Bloom.
 For more information, call Julie at 617-376-1332.

 Booked for Lunch

 Read any good books lately?
 Looking for something new to read?
 Bring a brown bag lunch--or grab a sandwich or salad at the library café--and join other readers for an informal conversation about books on the first Friday of each month.
-The next meeting will be on Friday, May 1, from 12 noon to 1:00 p.m. in the Main Library atrium.
+The next meeting will be on Friday, July 10, from 12 noon to 1:00 p.m. in the Main Library atrium.
 The group meets near the café--just look for the brown Booked for Lunch sign on the table.
 Drop in anytime and check out this friendly group!